-Angela Caldwell has been working with cutters for more than 15 years.
+Angela Caldwell has been working with self-injury for more than 15 years.
 She gets it.
-She shows you how to approach self-injurers fearlessly, with clarity, empathy, and understanding that go far beyond what self-injuring clients may be used to.
+She shows you how to approach people who self-injure fearlessly, with clarity, empathy, and understanding that go far beyond what self-injuring clients may be used to.

 When an adolescent engages in cutting, burning, or other intentional self-harm, parents (and often therapists) understandably panic.
 But careful assessment is necessary in order to intervene appropriately.
-When a cutter is not suicidal, treating their actions as suicidal and taking steps like hospitalization only increases their stress and isolation.
-Similarly, when a cutter does not meet criteria for a Borderline Personality Disorder diagnosis, a Borderline treatment plan is generally not a good fit.
+When a person who self-injures is not suicidal, treating their actions as suicidal and taking steps like hospitalization only increases their stress and isolation.
+Similarly, when someone who self-injures does not meet criteria for a Borderline Personality Disorder diagnosis, a Borderline treatment plan is generally not a good fit.
 In this course, Angela Caldwell, LMFT addresses the effective conceptualization and treatment of non-Borderline, non-suicidal self-injury (NSSI).
 She describes conceptualization, assessment, and treatment options, and examines the family dynamics that can serve as a petri dish for self-injury.

 1 Hour CE.
 Recorded Video Format (non-interactive).